nvim-telekasten/telekasten.nvim/README.md

 Each Telekasten command is bound to a specific lua function.
 As lua functions can accept arguments, it is possible to craft special mappings to tailor the execution of a function to your specific need.

-See the [wiki](https://github.com/renerocksai/telekasten.nvim/wiki/Mappings#advanced-key-mappings) for more details regarding advanced key mappings.

 ## Features